vroomfondel/somestuff/README.md

 half-finished mockup of a dino game as found in [The farmer was replaced](https://store.steampowered.com/app/2060160/The_Farmer_Was_Replaced/) to be able more easily test/tweak some algorithms.

+**2025-11-10** already got all the possible unlocks and somewhat lost interest for now.

 # pcbwaydnsstuff.py
 well, my mailserver completely blocks a lot of ips based on their assigned country. nevertheless, being able to receive some emails from pcbway.com daunted necessary.